usnistgov/800-63-3-Implementation-Resources/_63B/authenticators.md

 Rate limiting, also referred to as throttling, is the primary defense against online attacks on the authenticator, authenticator output, or an activation factor used by a multi-factor authenticator.
 The throttling parameters have been chosen based on the value being guessed by the attacker having approximately 20 bits of entropy, or a likelihood of success of 1 in 1 million guesses.
 The 100 guesses permitted therefore gives an attacker approximately a 1 in 10 thousand chance of success.

-Rate limiting, of course, is another opportunity for an attacker to be able to perform a denial-of-service attack on the subscriber.
+Rate limiting, of course, is an opportunity for an attacker to be able to perform a denial-of-service attack on the subscriber.
 Several suggestions are made to mitigate that possibility.
 The use of a CAPTCHA tends to protect against automated attacks, and the use of delays increases the likelihood that the attack will be discovered before being complete.
 The scope of the rate limiting (such as by IP address) can also be limited, although it is important to consider the capabilities of potential attackers to launch a distributed attack from many IP addresses.

 When multiple authentication factors are being used, it is sometimes possible to rate-limit only when one of the factors is successful.
 For example, an authentication using a memorized secret plus an OTP authenticator output might only throttle (or perhaps even prompt for) the OTP when the memorized secret is correct.
 It might also prompt for both and not indicate which factor, if any, had succeeded and thereby only throttle the unsuccessful factor, whichever it was, if the other factor was correct.

 #### Use of Biometrics

-Biometric authentication is a rapidly evolving area, and it is important to use biometrics consistent with actual measured performance characteristics.
+Biometric authentication is a rapidly evolving area, and it is important to use biometric systems with actual measured performance characteristics.
 It is also important to work within the revocability and secrecy limitations of biometrics.

 One of the primary limitations of biometrics is that they cannot be revoked: it isn't possible to change your fingerprint, iris pattern, or other modalities if your biometric becomes known to a potential attacker.
 This is addressed by the requirement that there be a strong binding between the biometric and a physical authenticator.
 A biometric is enrolled for use with a specific physical authenticator, and if there is a suspicion of misuse, it is the physical authenticator, not the biometric itself, that is revoked or suspended.